-Types of waste Emission reduction/waste treatment measures Construction waste (metal and timber) Sorted and collected for recycling and reuse to the greatest extent Domestic and other construction waste Those cannot be recycled and reused are placed at the waste deposit point, which is in turn collected by the environment and health department and handled by the municipal waste disposal and transportation system Office waste Waste is sorted by type and recycled by appropriate waste collectors and recyclers A paperless and electronic office is promoted Printing and photocopying on both sides are encouraged Any additions to office equipment and supplies should be justified with actual requirements and usage
+Types of waste Emission reduction/waste treatment measures Construction waste (metal and wood) Sorted and collected for recycling and reuse to the greatest extent, and those cannot be recycled will be collected and sold to recyclers.
+Domestic and other construction waste Those cannot be recycled and reused are placed at the waste deposit point, which is in turn collected by the environment and health department and handled by the municipal waste disposal and transportation system.
+Office waste Waste is sorted by type and recycled by appropriate waste collectors and recyclers.
+A paperless and electronic office is promoted.
+Printing and photocopying on both sides are encouraged.
+Any additions to office equipment and supplies

+Any additions to office equipment and supplies should be justified with actual requirements and usage.